-5. Decides to hold the election of the 15 members of the Economic Planning Commission at its thirty-first session, in 2026, in accordance with article 163 of the Convention, taking into account the need for equitable geographical representation, the representation of special interests and the qualifications of candidates, including at least two members from developing States whose exports of the categories of metals from minerals to be derived from the Area have a substantial bearing upon their economies;
+5. Decides to hold the election of the 15 members of the Economic Planning Commission at its thirty-first session in 2026, in accordance with article 163 of the Convention, taking into account the need for equitable geographical representation, representation of special interests and the qualifications of candidates, including at least two members from developing States whose exports of the categories of metals from minerals to be derived from the Area have a substantial bearing upon their economies;

-6. Requests the Secretary-General to publish a list of members from developing States whose exports of the categories of metals from minerals to be derived from the Area have a substantial bearing upon their economies;
+6. Requests the Secretary-General to publish a short list of members from developing States whose exports of the categories of metals from minerals to be derived from the Area have a substantial bearing upon their economies;

-7. Decides that the first item of business of the Economic Planning Commission, prior to the commencement of its substantive work, shall be to formulate and submit its rules of procedure to the Council for approval, drawing on the draft rules prepared by the Preparatory Commission for the International Seabed Authority and for the International Tribunal for the Law of the Sea and adapted to the institutional framework of the Authority under the Agreement;
+7. Decides that the first item of business of the Economic Planning Commission, prior to the commencement of its substantive work, shall be to formulate and submit its rules of procedure to the Council for approval, drawing on the draft rules prepared by the Preparatory Commission and adapted to the institutional framework of the Authority under the 1994 Agreement;

-8. Also decides that, following the adoption of its rules of procedure, the Economic Planning Commission shall develop a detailed workplan for the first five years of its operations, based on the functions set out in article 164 of the Convention as modified by the Agreement, and taking into account the elements listed in the annex to the present decision, as well as any relevant decisions of the Council;
+8. Further decides that, following the adoption of its rules of procedure, the Economic Planning Commission shall develop a detailed workplan for the first five years of its operations, based on the functions set out in article 164 of the Convention as modified by the 1994 Agreement, and taking into account the elements listed in the annex of this decision, as well as any relevant decisions of the Council;

-9. Requests the Secretary-General, through the secretariat, to provide administrative and technical support to facilitate the operationalization of the Commission, including preparatory work in advance of the election and convening of the Commission;
+9. Requests the Secretary-General, through the Secretariat, to provide administrative and technical support to facilitate the operationalization of the Commission, including preparatory work in advance of the election and convening of the Commission;

-10. Decides that the Legal and Technical Commission will continue to perform the functions of the Economic Planning Commission until the latter is convened in 2027, or until the approval of the first plan of work for exploitation, whichever occurs first;
+10. Decides that the Legal and Technical Commission will continue to perform the functions of the Economic Planning Commission until the latter is convened in 2027 or until the approval of the first plan of work for exploitation, whichever occurs first;

-11. Also decides to keep the matter under review.
+11. Decides to keep the matter under review.